alchemyplatform/aa-sdk/site/using-smart-accounts/transfer-ownership/light-account.md

   transport: custom(smartAccountClient),
   chain: smartAccountClient.chain,
   signer: newOwner,
-  accountAddress, // NOTE: you MUST to specify the original smart account address to connect using the new owner/signer });
+  accountAddress, // NOTE: you MUST specify the original smart account address to connect using the new owner/signer
+  version: "v2.0.0", // NOTE: if the version of the light account is not v1.1.0, it must be specified here });
 ```